 Register for Upcoming Healing Circles

-Our Healing Circle meets 3rd Saturday of each month and are by donations.
+Our Healing Circle meets 3rd Saturday of each month.

 Space is limited to 10 attendees.

 until i was strong enough

 it was women

 who nourished me